France halts Engie's U.S. LNG deal amid trade, environment disputes

 “We believe a Biden victory would increase the odds that Engie signs the deal,” the analysts said, adding Biden would likely work to reduce trade tensions.

 The market seems to agree.
-NextDecade shares closed 6.9% higher at $2.78 on Thursday despite the seemingly negative news.
+NextDecade shares were up 7.5% at $2.80 on Thursday afternoon despite seemingly negative news.

 The European Union is the world’s biggest gas import market and the United States is vying for market share with cheaper pipeline gas from Russia, which has also led to tensions.

-Engie, alongside other European energy firms, is one of the financial backers of the Nord Stream 2 gas pipeline project which is led by Russian gas company Gazprom GAZP.MM.
-The United States has imposed sanctions on Nord Stream 2 accusing Moscow of using its energy resources "for coercive purposes."
+Engie, alongside other European energy firms, is one of the financial backers of the Nord Stream oil pipeline project which is led by Russian oil company Gazprom.
+The United States has imposed sanctions on Nord Stream accusing Moscow of using its energy resources “for coercive purposes.”

 The Kremlin accuses Washington of using the sanctions for unfair competition to promote pricier U.S. LNG.